Updated: April 2022

 Break it up.
 No one likes a wall of text.

 Your copy isn’t solo: it’s working in concert with the design elements on the page.
 Consider how the visuals do some of the work and help guide the reader along.
-Lean on headings, bullet points, pictures and infographics can do some of the work that might bog down your copy.
+Bullet points, pictures, and infographics can do some work that might bog down your copy.

 A note on length.

 About pages, like people, come in lots of shapes and sizes.
 I’m not prescriptive about length.
-There’s no single right word count for everyone.
+There’s no single proper word count for everyone.

 Sometimes even copywriters feel lost in writing projects.
-Whenever I’m not sure where to start, I go back to my roots and the foundational elements I learned as a reporter.
+Whenever I’m unsure where to start, I go back to my roots and the foundational elements I learned as a reporter.

 Start by answering the who, what, when and where of your brand.
 It’s not sexy, but it’s necessary to build confidence in your story.
 And sometimes, just getting these practical items on the page gets you in the flow for the big W: why?